SohamDas1502/JobTracker/README.md

-# JobTracker - Your Personal Job Application Manager
+# JobStash - Your Personal Job Application Manager

-> A modern, full-stack web application to streamline you## Installation & Setup
+> A modern, full-stack web application to streamline your job search journey.

-1. **Clone the repository**ob search journey.
 Track applications, manage deadlines, analyze your progress, and never miss a follow-up again.

-## Why JobTracker?
+## Why JobStash?

 Job hunting can be overwhelming.
-Between multiple applications, different stages, follow-up reminders, and keeping track of deadlines, it's easy to lose control. **JobTracker** solves this by providing a centralized, intuitive platform to manage your entire job search process.
+Between multiple applications, different stages, follow-up reminders, and keeping track of deadlines, it's easy to lose control. **JobStash** solves this by providing a centralized, intuitive platform to manage your entire job search process.

 ## Key Features